Analysis of switching operation in quantum conveyance: Deviation from adiabatic motion

 and

 with

-Here we consider a slow time-depending Hamiltonian, for which the adiabatic approximation nearly works, or the nonadiabatic coupling \(\hat{Q}_0\) is small but nonzero.
-Hereafter we discuss how this small nonadiabatic coupling contributes to dynamics.
-In this case, the unitary transformation operator \(\hat{W}_1\) to diagonalize the Hamiltonian \(\hat{H}_0\) can be obtained by the first order perturbation theory,
+If a sudden change takes place at $t=t_0$, the time derivative $\dot{\hat{H}}$ is mathematically undefined.
+In this case, we can apply the sudden approximation, where the transition probability is given by $\left|\left( \hat{W}_0^{-1}(t+0)\hat{W}_0(t-0) \right)_{jk}\right|^2$.
+Next, we consider a continuous time-dependent Hamiltonian, for which the adiabatic approximation nearly holds, where the nonadiabatic coupling \(\hat{Q}_0\) is small or zero.
+We discuss how this small nonadiabatic coupling contributes to the dynamics.
+In this case, the second unitary transformation operator \(\hat{W}_1\) that diagonalizes the Hamiltonian \(\hat{H}_0\) can be treated by first-order perturbation theory: